 Charles City College Hall (1890), the first building on Morningside's campus, is listed individually on the National Register of Historic Places.
-It houses classrooms and offices for the Department of Humanities.
+It houses classrooms and offices for the Department of Humanities, social sciences, and performing arts.

 Lillian E. Dimmitt Residence Hall (1927) houses 370 students.
 An extensive renovation of the facility was completed in the summer of 2015.